Please see the following resources:

 New NYC laws require buildings to stop using heavy fuel oils.
 Incentives and current low prices may lead building owners to believe there’s a benefit to switching from burning oil to burning gas.
 We believe that would be a regrettable choice.
-Not only is it extremely expensive to convert to gas, but the price of gas is very likely to rise in coming years, creating financial hardships after buildings have committed.
-We have seen the “Shale Gas Revolution” called a “Ponzi Scheme, a “bubble,” and a “gold rush.”
+Not only is it expensive to convert to gas, but the price of gas is very likely to rise in coming years, creating financial hardships after buildings have committed.
+The “Shale Gas Revolution” has been called a “Ponzi Scheme, a “bubble,” and a “gold rush.”
 Revised projections of recoverable supply posit a mere 7 years worth of gas.

 Meanwhile, the rush is truly on to export gas to hungry markets in Asia and elsewhere, in order to raise domestic prices.
 There are multiple plans for LNG (liquefied natural gas) export terminals, and much of our shale plays are already owned by overseas investors.
 Former Chesapeake Energy CEO Aubrey McClendon even proclaimed, “We are presently owned by a group of investors who don’t think gas prices will ever go above $4 (per MCF).
 I want to be owned by investors who live in a part of the world that believes gas prices will never go below $10.”